aboutcode-org/scancode-action/README.md

     # Name of the outputs archive.
     # Default is 'scancode-outputs'
     outputs-archive-name:

+    # Check for compliance issues in the project.
+    # Exits with a non-zero status if compliance issues are detected.
+    # Default is false
+    check-compliance:

+    # Failure level for compliance check.
+Options: ERROR, WARNING, MISSING.
+    # Default is 'ERROR'
+    compliance-fail-level:

     # Python version that will be installed to run ScanCode.io
     # Default is '3.11'